ora0600/confluent-cdc-workshop/terraform/gcp/README.md

 * TF_VAR_sr_package: We will use the Advanced Governance package, value is "ADVANCED"
 * gcp_credentials is the credential file
 * project_id of the gcp project (the name, not the ID)
-* project_region e.g "europe-west1".
-This is output after login to gcloud
 * project_zone "europe-west1-c".
 This is output after login to gcloud
 * service_account_name you created for this project
 * owner_email , this username like **cmutzlitz_confluent_io** of GCP user with underscores of my registered email **cmutzlitz@confluent.io**
 * vm_user:  e.g. my email of my account will be used as ios user in vm in this style **cmutzlitz_confluent_io**
-* bucket_name: gcp storage bucket name
+* bucket_name: gcp storage bucket name here cdc-workshop
 * sf_user: Your Salesforce user
 * sf_password: Your Salesforce password
 * sf_password_token: Your Salesforce Password token
 * sf_consumer_key: Your CONSUMER Key
 * sf_consumer_secret: YOUR CONSUMER SECRET
-* sf_cdc_name: ContactChangeEvent if for the CDC Object Contacts.
+* sf_cdc_name: ContactChangeEvent if you choosed the CDC Object Contacts.
 * (optional) OPENAI_API_KEY: Your openAI API Key

 If the `.accounts` file is ready, then preparation is finished.
 Now everything is more or less easy to execute.
 We will use terraform only.